Panic of 1866

 Cartoon from Fun magazine, 1866.
 The caption reads 'The Old Lady of Threadneedle Street — "Now, my young friends, let this be a warning to you against rash speculation.
 What would you have done but for my little savings?"'

-The Panic of 1866 was a financial downturn that accompanied the failure of Overend, Gurney and Company in London.
+The Panic of 1866 was a major financial crisis in the United Kingdom that accompanied the failure of Overend, Gurney and Company, a leading wholesale discount bank based in the City of London.